JayVoigt/JavaMonopoly/documentation/pp3.md

 #### Players

-The data for each player is largely independent, not requiring intra-object structures as complex as those for spaces.
+The data for each player is largely independent, not requiring the same degree of intra-object dependence such as that which may exist across space groups.

 Additionally, some data is not as cleanly organized into the "space" or "player" domain - namely, the ownership of a property.
 This data is useful when held in the property object itself, but there are scenarios where finding the properties owned by a specific player is required.
 The aggregation of space and player data into a single "board" domain proves useful for this reason.